Clamentos/FabRISC/src/spec/Section6.typ

         [Configuration segment],

         [In previous sections, this document introduced several different configuration constants, which describe the features, that any system must have in order to be considered compliant to the FabRISC architecture.
-These parameters must be stored in a dedicated static, read-only memory-like region (byte addressable).
+These parameters must be stored in a dedicated static, read-only memory-like region that is byte addressable.
 Some of these parameters are global for all harts, while others are private.
-The parameters are listed in the following table:],
+The parameters are all unprivileged and are listed in the following table:],

-        pagebreak(),
         align(center, table(

             columns: (auto, auto, auto, auto, auto),
             inset: 8pt,
             align: (x, y) => (right + horizon, right + horizon, left + horizon, left + horizon, left + horizon).at(x),
             stroke: 0.75pt,
+            fill: (_, y) => if(calc.rem(y, 2) == 0) { rgb("#eaeaea") },

             [#align(center, [*Start*])], [#align(center, [*End*])], [#align(center, [*Parameter*])], [#align(center, [*Visibility*])], [#align(center, [*Description*])],